No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Proposed Deferral Framework

 where $\mathds{1}$ is the indicator function.
-The segregativity of an expert with respect to a subset of classes quantifies its ability to discriminate among the classes within that subset, regardless of its performance on other classes.
-An equivalent definition of Eq.~\ref{eq:segregativity} is to extract the sub-matrix of an expert confusion matrix corresponding only to the classes in $\Gamma_\alpha(x)$ and compute the accuracy over this sub-matrix (see Fig.~\ref{fig:method}).
+Intuitively, segregativity measures how well an expert discriminates among the labels contained in $\Gamma_\alpha(x)$, independently of its performance on other classes.
+Equivalently, $\varsigma_k$ can be computed by extracting the sub-matrix of the expert’s confusion matrix corresponding to the labels in $\Gamma_\alpha(x)$ and evaluating its accuracy (see Fig.~\ref{fig:method}).

-Once $\varsigma_k$ has been determined for all $k$, the expert selected to surrogate the model to provide the final label is the one with maximum segregativity.
-In practice, the sets $\mathcal{Y}_k$ and $\check{\mathcal{Y}}_k$ are limited in size due to the cost of human labeling.
-This results in a low granularity for $\varsigma_k$, which often leads to a group of experts sharing the maximum value for segregativity.
-Depending on whether the system priority is distributing load more evenly across experts or minimizing cost, these draws can either be broken at random or by selecting the least expensive expert among the ones advised.
+The system selects the expert with the highest segregativity to provide the final prediction.
+In practice, expert assessment datasets are often small due to the cost of human annotation, resulting in coarse-grained segregativity estimates and frequent ties.
+These ties can be resolved according to system priorities, for instance by selecting the most accurate expert overall or the least costly one among those tied.

 Under certain configurations, especially with high miscoverage rate $\alpha$, $\Gamma_\alpha(x)$ may be empty.
-Such behavior is more likely when the input $x$ lies in a region of high uncertainty, for instance, near decision boundaries in the latent space.
-In such case, we take $\check{\mathcal{Y}}_k=\mathcal{Y}_k\text{ }\forall k$, which results in defaulting to the expert with the highest overall accuracy.
+When using the LAC conformal score, this typically occurs for highly ambiguous inputs, such as those near decision boundaries.
+In this case, we set $\check{\mathcal{Y}}_k = \mathcal{Y}_k$ for all experts, effectively defaulting to the expert with the highest overall accuracy.
+In contrast, empty prediction sets under APS or RAPS scoring usually indicate extreme model confidence.
+In such cases, the model’s prediction is accepted without deferral.